How To Dry Coriander Seeds

 To keep your dried coriander seeds fresh and flavorful, it’s crucial to protect them from moisture and pests.
 Before sealing the containers, make sure the seeds are completely dry, as any residual moisture can lead to mold formation.
 Store the containers in a cool, dark, and dry place, away from direct sunlight and heat sources.
 Additionally, consider adding moisture-absorbing packets or a few grains of uncooked rice to the containers to further prevent moisture buildup.

-READ Coriander Seeds Uses
+READ Coriander Seeds Substitute

 Using Dried Coriander Seeds